YottaDB/YDBDoc/MessageRecovery/errors.rst

 BLKINVALID
 ----------

-BLKINVALID, BLKINVALID, bbbb is not a valid block as database file ffff has nnnn total blocks
+BLKINVALID, bbbb is not a valid block as database file ffff has nnnn total blocks

-DSE Error: DSE Error: The block (bbbb) you selected is not currently a valid block in the database file (ffff) for the region in which you are working.
+DSE Error: The block (bbbb) you selected is not currently a valid block in the database file (ffff) for the region in which you are working.

-Action: Action: Select a block less than nnnn or move to a different region
+Action: Select a block less than nnnn or move to a different region

 ---------
 BLKSIZ512